GDGC-MET/A-Demo-Portfolio-Website-React/CONTRIBUTING.md

-# Contributing to Finderr Propert Website
+# Contributing to demo portfolio website

 Thank you for considering contributing to the Finderr Propert Website!
 We welcome all kinds of contributions that help improve the project.